OssaiJE/alx-low_level_programming/0x15-file_io/README.md

 # C - File I/O
-This directory explains the file input and output operations in C programming
+This directory explains the file input and output operations in C programming.